 Cannabis contains a chemical called THC, which moves from the bloodstream into the brain.
 THC is a hallucinogen, meaning that it changes the way that you see reality.

-Some users will have immediate sense of happy (euphoria) and relaxed.
+Some users will have an immediate sense of happiness (euphoria) and relaxation.
 They might become more talkative or laugh a lot, some experience more hunger and crave to eat foods.

 - Memory problem